Amazon Charges on Bank Statement: Every AMZN Code Explained (2026)

 PRIME VIDEO or AMAZON PRIME VIDEO appears when you rent or purchase a movie or TV show through Amazon's Prime Video service.
 This is separate from your Prime membership fee.
 Renting a movie for $5.99 or buying a TV season for $24.99 will generate this descriptor.

 Note that simply watching content included with your Prime membership does not create this charge.
 You only see PRIME VIDEO when you pay for additional content beyond what is included in your membership.
+Learn more on our PRIME VIDEO charge page.

 AMAZON PRIME